Aeroluna/LunaCoopMod/README.md

 Should help keeping Corrosive Bile on CD with the Biomass CDR.
 It won't predict so it might be better to leave this off in some circumstances.

+- Buffed Swarm Host by upgrading to Creeper strain.

+Abathur's Swarm Host already got the Deep Tunnel ability, now they poop creep as well.

 ## Alarak

 - Changed Ascendant shadow trail model to be red.